BG2CNT/palib/readme.md

 # PAlib

+## Introduction

-Welcome to PAlib 100707!
+Welcome to PAlib 250107!

-PAlib is a Nintendo DS library used to create homebrew games.
+PAlib (Programmer's Arsenal library) is a Nintendo DS library used to create homebrew games.
 It is designed to be easily used by anyone.
 However, nowadays there are better alternatives and PAlib should only be used to build old projects that depend on it to be built.

+## Installation

 To install PAlib you'll need to install BlocksDS first.
 Then, clone this repository, enter that directory and run: